Hike a classic trail through the lush Aurland valley

 By starting in Østerbø the trail is downhill, making for a much easier hike and constant views down the valley.
 If steep climbs don’t worry you it’s certainly possible to start hiking from Vassbygdi and follow the suggested route in reverse.

-From Flåm, jump on the local bus to the Aurlandsdalen Turisthytte where the hike begins.
-Here you can grab a cup of coffee before hitting the trail.
+If you are already in Flåm, you can jump on the local bus to the Aurlandsdalen Turisthytte, where the hike begins.
+Here, you can grab a cup of coffee before hitting the trail.
 Alternatively, you can come up the night before and stay at the cabin.

 From mid-June to mid-September there is an increase in local buses serving the area.
 Outside of this time it can be difficult to get around with public transport.

 Just over 2.5 hours, driving from Bergen is easily achievable by heading east on E16.
 Pass through Voss and Flåm and you will arrive in Aurland.

 The trail is a mostly dirt track that is very well marked with DNT signposts.
 It might be muddy if it’s still early in the season or there has been recent rain.
 Being a popular route, you will likely be sharing the trail with a good number of other hikers.
 It's a safe trail in general, but it can be narrow and there are some steep drops in parts so stay alert and always stop when enjoying the view.

 After around 3 km you’ll come to the turn off for Bjørnestigen.
 This alternative route is steeper and tougher, climbing up from the river, but offers better views.
 It then descends, joining the other trail.
 This route adds an extra hour or so to the hike.

 Just after the Bjørnestigen trail rejoins the lower trail you’ll see a sign indicating a small detour to the Vetlahelvete “little hell” cave.
 Pop in to experience the eeriness of this glacially-formed pothole.